 The History of Science and Medicine Program (HSHM) is a semi-autonomous graduate track within the Department of History.
-HSHM students are awarded degrees in History, with a concentration in the History of Science and Medicine; they are fully fledged members of the History Department.
+HSHM students are awarded degrees in History with a concentration in the History of Science and Medicine, and they are fully fledged members of the History Department.
 Most students in the HSHM program are pursuing a PhD, which may be combined with concurrent enrollment in an MD or JD program (at Yale or elsewhere).
 A one-year MA degree is also available.

-The HSHM program offers opportunities for students to pursue research spanning the full range of the history of science and history of medicine.
-Instruction is offered in small seminars, and students receive advice and guidance from faculty advisers throughout the entire period of enrollment.
-The Program provides many opportunities for professional development in teaching, research, publication, and presentation, and Yale also offers additional ways for students to explore other skills and fields such as exhibit curation, digital humanities, and public policy.
+The HSHM program allows students to explore topics spanning the full range of the history of science, medicine, and technology, and science and technology studies.
+Instruction is offered in small seminars, and students receive advice and guidance from faculty advisers throughout their entire period of enrollment.
+The program incorporates many opportunities for professional development in teaching, research, publication, and presentation, and Yale also offers additional ways for students to explore other skills and fields such as exhibit curation, digital humanities, and public policy.